-Ian Welland BSc.
+Ian Welland MA.
+BSc.

 Official Website of the Art Historian, Lecturer, and Author